sergioahp/logit-amplification/writeup/main.typ

 = Model diff Amplification

-The logit amplification technique, introduced by @model_diff_amplification, modifies model outputs using the formula:
+The model diff amplification technique, introduced by @model_diff_amplification, modifies model outputs using the formula:

 $